 We invite contributions from readers.
 We are glad to receive new information and new articles about communities, personalities, and events.

 This web-site uses “wiki technology”.
 Although we are glad to use this technology to maintain and develop the histories and biographies, it is important that the material be as factual as possible, and that there be a consistent grammatical and spelling style.
 It is intended that editing will maintain this standard.
-For those who desire to contribute information, please send your suggestions, additions, corrections or contributions to [email@example.com] in accordance with the prescribed instructions.
+For those who desire to contribute information, please send your suggestions, additions, corrections or contributions to this address : firstname.lastname@example.org.
 They will then be edited in order to fit into the text.
 Please do not hesitate to submit good quality photographs for inclusion.
 We greatly value your interest in the Canadian Orthodox History Project.

-We begin with bishops.
-It is they who have the responsibility to lead, to renew by the Grace of God everything that is necessary for the good of Christ’s Church, and to give the good example to follow.
+We began with bishops.
+It is they who have the responsibility to lead Christ's flock of rational sheep.
+It is their responsibility, by the Grace of God, to renew, to refresh, and to replenish everything that is necessary for the good of Christ’s Church.
+It is their responsibility to give the good example to follow.
 It is they who have shaped and are shaping the common life of Orthodox Christians in Canada, because of what they bless, how they bless, and how they live their Christian lives.
-It is they who are responsible before Christ for the consequences of both their good and their bad behaviour and example, and the consequences of their decisions.
+It is they who are responsible before Christ for the consequences of both their good and their bad behaviour and example, and for the consequences of their decisions.
 It is on their shoulders that there are visible divisions until now in Canada.
 It is on their shoulders to find in Christ the way to overcome these artificial and unnecessary divisions.
 In a different context, when Archbishop John (Garklavs) of Chicago, of blessed memory, was asked what bishops do, he succinctly replied, “They bless”.
 Nevertheless, the work that the bishops bless is accomplished for the most part by lay-persons and clergy.

 Note : the website is under construction - please be patient.Use the following categories to browse the content: